Carlito Fermina

-Carlito Fermina (born 6 January 2000) is a Dutch-born Curaçaoan professional footballer who plays for the Alghero Calcio in Sardinia as a forward.
+Carlito Fermina (born 6 January 2000) is a Dutch-Curaçaoan professional footballer who plays as a forward for Kozakken Boys.

 Club career

 Fermina made his professional debut for Excelsior in a 1–1 Eredivisie tie with Fortuna Sittard on 11 August 2018.

 Ahead of the 2019-20 season, Fermina moved to Almere City FC, starting on the U21 team, Jong Almere City.

 Personal life

 Born in the Netherlands, Fermina is of Curaçaoan descent.